MrKleiner/blvtf/README.md

 Second line is the same, but the image size is not affected.

 Third line will use "Encoding", "Clamp Width / Clamp Height" and "Flags" from the base batch config, because '*' means "Use base batch config".
-Please notice that Flags still start with "-"
+Please notice that Flags still start with "-" and dimensions still have an "x"

 If two identical wildcards were specified - the earliest one gets replaced with the latest one.